ProceduresBest LASIK Eye Surgery Los Angeles

 Are you awake during LASIK surgery?

-LASIK only requires local anesthesia so yes, patients are awake.
-Having the patient remain awake allows the surgeon to better assess the moment-to-moment progression of the procedure, to achieve the best possible results.
-But there is no need to be concerned about pain or risky eye movements during treatment.
-A sophisticated tracking device is used to monitor involuntary eye movement and adjust the laser accordingly.
+Yes, LASIK only requires local anesthesia.
+Patients are made to feel comfortable.
+Having the patient remain awake allows the surgeon to assess the moment-to-moment progression of the procedure more effectively to achieve the best possible results.
+Furthermore, a sophisticated tracking device monitors involuntary eye movement and adjusts the laser instantaneously.

 How long will my vision be blurry after LASIK?

 It's normal to experience blurriness or haziness in your vision immediately after LASIK surgery.
 This is because your eyes are healing and adjusting to the changes made during the procedure.
-The amount of time your vision will be blurry after LASIK can vary from person to person, but most patients notice a significant improvement in their vision within the first day or two after surgery.
+Most patients notice a significant improvement in their vision within the first day or two after surgery.

 Can you go blind after LASIK?